reelyactive/owlidays2024/README.md

 Customizing the performance
 ============================

-**lib/owliday2024.js** : At the top of the file, you can change the midifile to play.
+**bin/owlidays2024** : In the options objecdt, you can change the midifile to play.
 Songs with lots of differerent parts are the most fun.
+You can also change the WEBSERVER_PORT and WEBSOCKET_PORT to change the port the service runs on.

 **web/js/index.js** : You can change the images for the singers, and the icons for the dynambs.